Number of staff and nature of the first instance authority

 Following a 2013 action plan for the reform of OFPRA, an internal mechanism monitoring the quality of the decisions was put in place.
 It consists of an assessment of several sample cases.
 In addition, a “harmonisation committee”, chaired by the Executive Director, was created to harmonise the doctrine.
 Its tasks include monitoring the jurisprudence of the CNDA.[6]

-An agreement was signed in 2013 between OFPRA’s Director General and the UNHCR Representative in France establishing a quality control mechanism and an evaluation grid with criteria regarding the three main stages of the examination of asylum cases: interview, investigation and decision.
+An agreement was signed in 2013 between OFPRA’s Director General and the UNHCR Representative in France establishing a quality control mechanism and an evaluation grid with criteria regarding the three main stages of the examination of asylum cases: interview, assessment and decision.
 The objective is to consider useful measures to improve the quality of the decisions.

 In this context, three evaluations were carried out by OFPRA and UNHCR in 2013, 2015 and 2017, based on representative samples of asylum decisions taken in 2013, 2014 and the first half of 2016 respectively.
 The results of the monitoring are available online.[7]
 Since then, there is no information as to whether another evaluation has been or will be conducted.